qri-io/rfcs/text/XXXX-replace_publish_clone_with_push_pull.md

 1. datasets published to the registry are creating weird states where users can't get versions
 2. the terms we use for moving versions around are confusing.

 The first problem comes down to improper defaults.
 Publish currently sends _only the latest version_ of a dataset.
 If a user creates five versions, then runs publish, only the fifth version is pushed, leaving any party intersted in earlier versions with only the author as a viable source of versioned data.
 If the author isn't online and dialable, those prior versions are unavailable to the network.
-On the upside, our work on logbook and log syncronization means that at least the _history_ of the dataset is visible.
+On the upside, our work on logbook and log synchronization means that at least the _history_ of the dataset is visible.

 Publishing should default to pushing _as much data as the remote is willing to accept_.
 Publishers sending data to a willing host should be trying to keep the network as robust as possible by making lots of copies.